Emotional haka as council votes for Māori wards

 Thames-Coromandel District Council has voted unanimously to establish a Māori ward or wards for the 2025 and 2028 local elections.

-Elected members held the vote today in front of a packed council chamber, with community members, iwi and Māori leaders from across the district in attendance.
+Elected members held the vote on Tuesday in front of a packed council chamber, with community members, iwi and Māori leaders from across the district in attendance.

 Prior to the vote, at least a dozen people spoke to the council in support of establishing Māori wards.